EGA-archive/crypt4gh/docs/encryption.rst

 ===============================

 A random session key (of 256 bits) is generated to seed an ChaCha20 engine, with Poly1305 authentication mode.
-A nonce is also randomly generated for the engine, along with a counter.
-Using the two latters, the original file is encrypted and a header is prepended to the encrypted data.
-The file is chunked in blocks of 64 kB.
+For each segment of at most 64kB of data, a nonce is randomly generated and prepended to the segment.
+Using the two latters, the original file is segmented and each segment is encrypted.
+The last segment may contain a checksum of the original file, if stated in the header.

+The header is prepended to the encrypted data.

-Informally, the header contains, in order, the word ``crypt4gh``, the format version (currently 1), the length of the remainder of the header and the remainder.
+Informally, the header contains, the word ``crypt4gh``, the format version (currently 1), the length of the remainder of the header and the remainder.

-The remainder of the header is encrypted using elliptic curve 25519.
+The remainder of the header contains encrypted data, using a Curve25519-based encryption.

 .. image:: /static/encryption.png
    :target: ../_static/encryption.png